HSF/hsf.github.io/_gsocproposals/2020/proposal_IRIS-HEPskyhookdm.md

 The task should be fully functional for data stored in both row and column formats (Flatbuffers and Arrow).
 Larger scale experiments of 1--32 node clusters can be conducted on [NSF Cloudlab](https://www.cloudlab.us) to evaluate performance.

 ## Requirements
-Good C++ coding skills, some Python, storage systems or database background preferred
+C++, some Python, storage systems or database background preferred

 ## Mentors
   * [JeffLeFevre](mailto:jlefevre@ucsc.edu)